 If that sounds like too much work for you, and you have money pouring from your pockets, you’ll be happy to hear that you can buy and sell Obliterum from the auction house.

-And that's how to gear up in Legion - you'll want to get as high as possible before the Emerald Nightmare rolls around.
-Let us know any tips you have in the comments.
+And that’s how to gear up in Legion – you’ll want to get as high as possible before the Emerald Nightmare rolls around.
+Can you run it?
+Compare your setup against the World of Warcraft system requirements.